wallarm/ingress-plus/docs/installation.md

 ## Support For Prometheus Monitoring

-If you are using [Prometheus](https://prometheus.io/), you can deploy the NGINX Plus Ingress controller with the Prometheus exporter for NGINX Plus.
-The exporter will export NGINX Plus metrics into your Prometheus.
-To deploy the Ingress controller with the exporter, use the modified manifests:
+If you are using [Prometheus](https://prometheus.io/), you can deploy the NGINX Ingress controller with the [Prometheus exporter](https://github.com/nginxinc/nginx-prometheus-exporter) for NGINX.
+The exporter will export NGINX metrics into your Prometheus.

+To deploy the NGINX Ingress controller with the exporter, use the modified manifests:
+* For a deployment, run:
+    ```
+    $ kubectl apply -f deployment/nginx-ingress-with-prometheus.yaml
+    ```
+* For a daemonset, run:
+    ```
+    $ kubectl apply -f daemon-set/nginx-ingress-with-prometheus.yaml
+    ```

+To deploy the NGINX Plus Ingress controller with the exporter, use the modified manifests:
 * For a deployment, run:
     ```
     $ kubectl apply -f deployment/nginx-plus-ingress-with-prometheus.yaml